 Humor allows us to see the big picture and the comedy in life.
 While life can be and is often painful, humor can prevent us from taking ourselves too seriously.
-Most stand up comedians know this well, and that is they joke about our biggest challenges and problems.
-Laughing at a problem or a tough situation not only heals our body and souls, but it also empowers you for the future.
+Most stand-up comedians know this well, and that is they joke about our biggest challenges and problems.
+Laughing at a problem or a tough situation not only heals our bodies and souls but also empowers us for the future.
 Humor gives you power over your anger, instead of letting your anger have all the power.

 The best type of humor is self-deprecating humor.
 Don’t take yourself too seriously.
 Anger can hide our blind spots, which when seen from a different perspective, can make you laugh.
 And above all, it feels a lot better to laugh than to hate and cuss.

 “Anger is an acid that can do more harm to the vessel in which it is stored than to anything on which it is poured.”

 What To Do If Damage Has Already Been Done?